neow3j/neow3j-docs/docs/guides/token_contracts.md

         .fromContract(contractScriptHash)
         .build();

-nep5.transfer(from, to, 10);
+nep5.transfer(from, to, "10");
 ```
+The transfer method can take the amount to be transferred as a BigInteger, as well as a String for better
+developer experience.

-The Note that in a correctly implemented token contract the account used to initiate the transfer must be the owner of
+Further, note that in a correctly implemented token contract the account used to initiate the transfer must be the owner of
 the transferred tokens.